mmparvez/project_4/README.md

 # Human Emotion Recognition

 This project aims to develop a machine learning model that can accurately classify human emotions based on facial expressions.
-Additionally, second model has also been trained, for recognising if an image is a human face or not, for potential use in conjunction with the initial emotion recognition model.
+Additionally, a second model has also been trained, for recognising if an image is a human face or not, for potential use in conjunction with the initial emotion recognition model.

 <img src="images/emotion_ML.jpg"/>